 Can I download Spotify Music to my Apple Watch?

-As of May 2021 — the answer is yes.
-There are two caveats, however.
+The answer is yes, but there are two caveats.
 First, you need to be a Spotify Premium subscriber (meaning you have to be a paying subscriber).
 And secondly, you will need to have an Apple Watch that's running watchOS 6.0 or later, meaning older Apple Watch models like the Series 2 and Series 1 won't get this ability.
 Finally, you need to have the latest updated Spotify app on your Apple Watch.

 How to download Spotify songs, albums and playlists to your Apple Watch